featurist/Everest/README.md

 #### Builder API

-Given a resource, Resource.With(params[] options) returns a new client with overridden default options:
+Given a resource, Resource.With(params PipelineOption[] options) returns a new client with overridden default options:

     client = new RestClient();
     authenticated client = client.With(new BasicAuth("user", "pass"));